MoSal/exhale/README.md

 For fastest encoding speed, please select `Release` and `x64` before building the solution.
 This will create a release-mode 64-bit binary.
+If you would like to build a dynamically linked library (DLL) of the exhale source instead of an application binary, select `Release DLL` instead of `Release`, rightclick on `exhaleLib`, and select `Build`.

 Usage